Gyeongsun of Silla: Biography

 A sixth-generation descendant of King Munseong, he was the son of Kim Hyo-Jong by Princess Gyea, who was the daughter of King Heongang.
 His wife was Lady Jukbang of the Juksan Park clan, his eldest son was Crown Prince Maui, and his youngest son was Beomgong.

-Gyeongsun was placed on the throne by the Later Baekje king Kyŏn Hwŏn after the Hubaekje forces sacked Gyeongju in 927.
+Gyeongsun was placed on the throne by the Later Baekje king Kyŏn Hwŏn after the Hubaekje forces sacked Gyeongju in 927 and forced Gyeongsun's predecessor to commit suicide.
+Kyŏn had specifically placed Gyeongsun on the throne to fracture Silla's alliance with Goryeo.
 The kingdom was already in an extremely weakened state, so Gyeongsun reigned over a tiny remnant of the former Silla territory until finally abdicating in favour of Taejo of Goryeo in 935.
-He remarried Taejo's daughter Princess Nangrang and was appointed sasim-gwan (사심관, inspector-general) of Gyeongju, becoming the first of Goryeo's sasim-gwan system.
+Gyeongsun led his officials to Songak for the official ceremony, heading a convoy filled with treasures and beautiful women that extended for more than thirty Li.
+Taejo of Goryeo waited for Gyeongsun in the Goryeo capital's suburbs and then formalized Gyeongsun's submission by marrying his eldest daughter, Princess Nangrang, to him and was appointed sasim-gwan (사심관, inspector-general) of Gyeongju, becoming the first of Goryeo's sasim-gwan system.
+Taejo married Gyeongsun's uncle's daughter who became one of Taejo's many queens.
+She would later become the grandmother of Goryeo King Hyeonjong of Goryeo.

 He lived out the remainder of his life near the Goryeo capital (modern-day Kaesong).
 He died in 978 and his tomb lies in Jangnam-myeon, Yeoncheon County, Gyeonggi Province, South Korea.

-According to the Samguk sagi, Gyeongsun's son, Crown Prince Maui objected to his father's submission to Goryeo and became a hermit in Mount Kumgang.
+According to the Samguk sagi, Gyeongsun's son, Crown Prince Maui, objected to his father's submission to Goryeo and became a hermit in Mount Kumgang.

+Worship

+In Korean shamanism, Gyeongsun is worshiped as one of Wangshin.